 I grew up knowing more about the lottery than the average kid.
-One of my earliest memories is my dad picking my sister and me up from Catholic school– I was in Pre-K– and stopping for gas on the way home.
-There was a homeless man that stayed around there and my dad would bring him socks and underwear and other things he might need.
+One of my earliest memories is my dad picking my sister and me up from Catholic school and stopping for gas on the way home.
+I was in Pre-K. There was a homeless man that stayed around there and my dad would bring him socks and underwear occasionally.
 Dad kept honey buns in his car to hand out to people who begged on the side of the road.
 He went into the gas station after my sister filled the car up and came out with two scratch-off lottery tickets, one for each of his girls.
 He dug change out of the grimy cupholders in his old Cadillac, and I remember swinging my legs over the backseat with the door open, tiny Mary Janes dangling as scratch-off shavings littered the ground beneath them.

-There was one night I felt so sick, I crawled down the rungs of the bunk bed ladder and threw up somewhere.
-I laid down in Dad’s bed next to him, and threw up on the pillow I was sleeping on.
+There was one night I got sick, I crawled down the rungs of the bunk bed ladder and threw up somewhere.
+I peeped into Dad’s room to tell him I threw up, laid down in his bed next to him, and then threw up on the pillow I was sleeping on.
 He told me that was okay, gave me the pillow he was using and flipped over the vomit-covered one and slept on the clean side.
 I remember thinking that was so selfless.
 Now I just think he was too lazy to get up and throw the sheets in the wash.

 My sister is seven years older than me, and she was often busy with extracurriculars, so there were a lot of Wednesday evenings of just Dad and me, and after she went to college it was always just the two of us.
 Our time together would usually involve going to a restaurant and maybe a store we frequented.
 He would introduce me to the waitress, or the shopkeeper, and I would be delighted to know one of my dad’s friends.
 We’d usually get a lottery ticket at some point in the night, especially if the Powerball was big.
 But Dad also played Mega Millions– he said fewer people played it because the prize was smaller, so he had a better chance of winning.